forem/forem/README.md

 We run on a Rails backend with mostly vanilla JavaScript on the front end, and some Preact sprinkled in.
 One of our goals is to move to mostly Preact for our front end.

-Additional technologies and services are listed on [our docs](https://docs.dev.to).
+Additional technologies and services are listed on [our docs](https://docs.dev.to/technical-overview/).

-### Engineering standards

-#### Style Guide

-This project follows [thoughtbot's Ruby Style Guide](https://github.com/thoughtbot/guides/blob/master/style/ruby/.rubocop.yml), using [Rubocop](https://github.com/bbatsov/rubocop) along with [Rubocop-Rspec](https://github.com/backus/rubocop-rspec) as the code analyzer.
-If you have Rubocop installed with your text editor of choice, you should be up and running.

-For Javascript, we follow [Airbnb's JS Style Guide](https://github.com/airbnb/javascript), using [ESLint](https://eslint.org) and [prettier](https://github.com/prettier/prettier).
-If you have ESLint installed with your text editor of choice, you should be up and running.

-#### Husky hooks

-When commits are made, a git precommit hook runs via [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
-ESLint, prettier, and Rubocop will run on your code before it's committed.
-If there are linting errors that can't be automatically fixed, the commit will not happen.
-You will need to fix the issue manually then attempt to commit again.

-Note: if you've already installed the [husky](https://github.com/typicode/husky) package at least once (used for precommit npm script), you will need to run `yarn --force` or `npm install --no-cache`.
-For some reason, the post-install script of husky does not run when the package is pulled from yarn or npm's cache.
-This is not husky specific, but rather a cached package issue.

 ## Getting Started

-This section provides a high-level requirement & quick start guide.
-For detailed installations, please check out our [docs](http://docs.dev.to/installation).
+This section provides a high-level requirement & quick start guide. **For detailed installations, such as getting started with GitPod, Docker, or specific operating systems, please check out our [docs](http://docs.dev.to).**

 ### Prerequisites